Felicity Huffman Says She Never Cared About Her Daughter Getting Into A Prestigious College In Letter To Judge

 Desperate Housewives actress Felicity Huffman was arrested in March for her role in the ongoing college admissions scandal.
 The star later pleaded guilty to charges of conspiracy to commit mail and honest services fraud.
 Next week she will find out her fate at her sentencing.
 Prior to the sentencing date, Huffman wrote a lengthy letter to the judge in the case in which she explains why she did what she did, according to Cosmopolitan.

-Huffman got connected with the ringleader of the cheating scheme, Rick Singer, when realized that her daughter Sophia Macy’s SAT exam scores were not at the level they needed to be at in order for her to have a chance to get into her most desired universities.
-Worried that her daughter’s dreams would be crushed, she agreed to pay Singer $15,000 under the guise of a fake charity, so that her daughter SAT exam answers would be corrected.
+Huffman got connected with the ringleader of the cheating scheme, Rick Singer, when she realized that her daughter’s SAT exam scores were not at the level they needed to be at in order for her to have a chance to get into her most desired universities.
+Worried that her daughter’s dreams would be crushed, she agreed to pay Singer $15,000 under the guise of a fake charity, so that daughter Sophia Macy’s SAT exam answers would be corrected.
 Her daughter had no idea of what her mother was doing behind the scenes to ensure her success.

 In the letter she wrote to the judge presiding over her case, Huffman explains that she didn’t actually care if her daughter got into a big name, prestigious college.
 Rather, she wanted Sophia to have a chance to get into a school where she could pursue her dream of majoring in theater.
 Her daughter’s math skills weren’t the greatest, and Huffman didn’t want her to miss her chance for that reason alone.